xjjjack/super-resolution-waat/README.md

 ```
 pre-commit install
 ```
 to install the git hooks.
-If you are using conda, you may need to commit and push through command line.

 ## Checklist
 - [ ] TBD